This policy is aimed at teachers and candidates who are involved in the assessment of all UKAdance qualifications.

 Malpractice is defined as any activity or practice which deliberately contravenes regulations and compromises the integrity of the assessment process and/or the validity of certificates.
 For the purpose of this policy this term also covers misconduct.

-The categories listed below are examples of potential centre and candidate malpractice.
+The categories listed below are examples of potential teacher and candidate malpractice.
 Please note that this is not an exhaustive list.

-- Contravention of our centre and programme approval conditions
+- Contravention of our teacher and programme approval conditions

 - Failure to satisfactorily implement conditions of approval within stated timescales